Tr4pSt3R/temptations/how-temptation-works/principle-of-the-four-ps.md

 How was Noah's faith tested?

 * **Noah had confidence in God and His word**.
 Every promise we receive from God will undergo this test; do you have confidence in God and His word?
 If our spirit, actions, choices, obedience and prayers does not meaningfully express our faith in God and His word of promise we will never receive of God's promise.
-  > "And whatever things you ask in prayer, believing, you will receive.”
+  > "And whatever things you ask in prayer, **believing**, _you will receive_.”
   > Matthew 21:22 NKJV
 * Noah believed in the divine warning without seeking for physical evidence to quicken him to action.
 This is the very definition of faith - "_the substance of things hoped for, the evidence of things not seen_."\(Heb.
-11:1\). **Noah did not seek physical sign and wonders to quicken him to action.**
+11:1\). **Noah did not seek physical sign and wonders to quicken him to action.** Let's emulate this example of faith by believing God even when we haven't seen
 * Noah had no immediate concern over where he was going to source the raw materials for such a large construction.
 It's unthinkable to imagine how a nomadic, tent-dwelling people group could embark on ship-building. **Noah had to something that's never been done before **employing skills he's probably never used before.

 ### The Provision